JuliaMaria/applicationsbigdatatechniquesinparticlephysics/README.md

 # Command to run:
 python Higgs.py
 # Results:
-- Trained model saved as higgs.model
+- Trained model saved in the same folder as Python code as higgs.model